haro-on/predicting_of_boston_housing_prices/README.md

 # Machine Learning Engineering
 # Supervised Learning

-## Motviation:

 ## Project Overview:
-In this project, I applied basic machine learning concepts on data collected for housing prices in the Boston, Massachusetts area to predict the selling price of a new home.
+In this project, I applied  Supervised Learning algorithms and machine learning concepts on data collected for housing prices in the Boston, Massachusetts area to predict the selling price of a new home.
 I first explored the data to obtain important features and descriptive statistics about the dataset.
 Next, I properly split the data into testing and training subsets, and determine a suitable performance metric for this problem.
-Then I analyzed performance graphs for a learning algorithm with varying parameters and training set sizes.
-This enabled me to pick the optimal model that best generalizes for unseen data.
-Finally, I tested this optimal model on a new sample and compare the predicted selling price to my statistics.
-The main techniques used:
+Then I analyzed performance graphs for a learning algorithm with varying parameters and training set sizes throgh grid search technique.
+This enabled me to pick the optimal model to predict a a housing prices of boston dataset.

-Evaluating Model performance
-Model Evaluation & Validation
-Model Optimization

 ## dataset: